ICT Admin Nabs 8 Shopkeepers On Violating Official Price List - UrduPoint

 ICT Admin Nabs 8 Shopkeepers On Violating Official Price List

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Oct, 2024) The Islamabad Capital Territory (ICT) Administration on Wednesday arrested 8 shopkeepers on violating official price list of essential commodities in fruits and vegetables’ market of the Federal capital.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2024) The Islamabad Capital Territory (ICT) Administration arrested eight shopkeepers on violating official price list of essential commodities in fruits and vegetables’ market of the Federal capital.

 According to the ICT administration spokesperson, Assistant Commissioner, Pothohar, led the operation, targeting vendors overcharging customers.